Oscar Wilde: A Life in Wit and Contradiction

 During the late 19th century, Wilde became a key figure in the Aesthetic Movement, which celebrated art for art’s sake and the pursuit of beauty above all else.
 This movement deeply influenced his literary works, and he advocated for the importance of art, style, and individuality in society.

-Wilde’s only novel, “The Picture of Dorian Gray,” was published in 1890.
+Wilde’s only novel, “The Picture of Dorian Gray,” is from 1890.
 The novel explores themes of moral decay and the consequences of living a life dedicated to pleasure and beauty.
 It remains a classic of gothic literature and a reflection of Wilde’s own philosophical musings.

 Oscar Wilde is perhaps best known for his comedies, which masterfully blend humor, satire, and social critique.
 Works like “The Importance of Being Earnest” and “An Ideal Husband” satirize the upper classes and the absurdity of societal conventions.
 These plays are celebrated for their clever dialogue and timeless humor.